 Source: Bloomberg and Amundi US.
-Based on consensus analyst forecasts from Bloomberg.
-Data as of August 30, 2024
+Data as of 31 August 2023.

-We believe sovereign debt can make sense for inclusion in global balanced strategies that seek to generate income.
-Core to our present orientation is the belief that risks are currently outsized to the downside, and should not be increased in favor of producing potentially greater returns.
-While investors thirst for income and have reoriented themselves to an environment offering higher yields, we recommend they also maintain some capital to deploy when unexpected opportunities present themselves, which often happens as conditions first reveal signs of deterioration.
-Elevated short rates afford investors the opportunity to exercise patience.
+For the first time in more than a decade, we believe sovereign debt can make sense for inclusion in global balanced strategies that seek to generate income.
+Core to our present orientation is belief that risks are currently outsized to the downside, and should not be increased in favor of producing potentially greater returns.
+While investors thirst for income, we recommend they also maintain some capital to deploy when unexpected opportunities present themselves, which often happens as conditions first reveal signs of deterioration.
+Elevated short rates affords investors the opportunity to exercise patience.